 What Is The Safest Dividend Paying Stock?

 Remember that every stock investment opportunity has risk.
 Look for these characteristics to find the safest dividend-paying stocks.

 First of all, a recession-resistant business model.
 Further, a long track record (at least 10 years) of paying increasing dividends.
 Finally, a dividend payout ratio of less than 60%.

+The consistency of continued dividend payments no matter the situation is key.
 Using these criteria, Hormel Foods looks to be the safest dividend stock from our list today.

 To Have Dividend Investing Success, What Is A Good Dividend Yield?